 The Steelers continue their offensive line rebuild by grabbing Wyatt Davis from Ohio State.
-His presence was felt when he went down with injury in the title game and he falls to the Steelers because of it.
-He will start immediately and should instantly imprve the teams lacking run game.
+His presence was felt when he went down with injury in the title game and he fell to the Steelers because of it.
+He will start immediately and should instantly improve the teams lacking run game.

 56. Seattle Seahawks Select-Milton Williams-DT-Louisiana Tech University